-Presently, the London Coliseum is hosting Man of La Mancha, and more prominently, On Your Feet!
-The Story of Emilio and Gloria Estefan.
-If you're planning on watching one of these shows, we have exactly the thing for you.
-Our London Coliseum seating plan guide has all the information you'd need to make your experience truly special.

-Address: St Martin's Ln, London WC2N 4ES, UK

-(What it says now) Between 11th December 2019 and 5th January 2020, the theatre will host The Nutcracker.
+Between 11th December 2019 and 5th January 2020, the theatre will host The Nutcracker.
 In April 2020, the venue will be hosting Hairspray.
 If you're planning on watching either the show, we have exactly the thing for you.
 Our London Coliseum seating plan guide has all the information you'd need to make your experience truly special.

 Address: St Martin's Ln, London WC2N 4ES, UK